 - Worse vision.
 Very rarely, the best achievable vision with or without glasses is worse after refractive or laser eye surgery than it was before.
 This could be a result of irregular tissue removal or excess corneal haze.

 - Excess corneal haze.
-Corneal haze occurs as a part of the natural healing process after some refractive or laser eye surgeries, including PRK.
+Corneal haze occurs as a part of the natural healing process after some refractive or laser eye surgeries.
 It usually has no effect on the final outcome of vision after laser eye surgery and can only be seen through an eye exam.
 Occasionally, however, this haze may affect a patient's vision.
 A second refractive or laser eye surgery may be needed to correct it.
 The risk of corneal haze is much less with LASIK surgery than it is with PRK.
 Also, the use of a medication called mitomycin during PRK surgery is very effective at preventing haze after surgery.

 - Regression.
 Sometimes the effects of refractive or laser eye surgery decrease over a period of months or years.
 When this happens, a second surgery is often recommended to achieve optimal results.

 - Halo effect.
 The halo effect is an optical effect that occurs in dim light.
 As the pupil enlarges, the untreated area on the outside of the cornea produces a second image.
 Occurring sometimes in patients having LASIK laser eye surgery or PRK, this can affect and interfere with night driving, especially in patients who have big pupils in dark conditions.
-The use of wavefront technology has dramatically decreased the incidence and severity of glare and halo after laser refractive procedures
+The use of wavefront technology and larger laser optical zones has dramatically decreased the incidence and severity of glare and halo after laser refractive procedures

 - Flap damage or loss.
 This is a rare risk factor with LASIK laser eye surgery only.
 Because in LASIK there is a hinged flap on the central cornea, the flap may require repositioning during the first few days after surgery or, very rarely, after a severe direct injury to the eye.